Get

 Since it is impossible to force a cat to drink water, applying subcutaneous fluids is the best option for many cats.
 Subcutaneous fluids are a great way to help rehydrate a cat because the fluids will slowly reabsorb, guaranteeing that a cat gets or recovers the hydration they need.
 While some pet parents might feel a little uneasy about applying subcutaneous fluids to their cat themselves, it might be necessary in certain situations.
 For example, it may be necessary in cats with chronic kidney disease, especially if there is no access to a veterinarian nearby or if frequent vet bills are overly expensive.

 If this is your case, know that although this technique includes a needle, most cats eventually learn to accept it.
 The more you practice, the more confidence you will develop in performing it.
-Keep in mind that you should only do this if instructed by your veterinarian and following their frequency and quantity recommendations.
+Keep in mind that you should only do this if instructed by a veterinarian and following their frequency and quantity recommendations.

 divider 3 paws